-- 1. The general power to discipline enables a member of staff to confiscate, retain or dispose of a pupils' property as a punishment.
+1. The general power to discipline enables a member of staff to confiscate, retain or dispose of a pupils' property as a punishment.
 Staff are protected against liability for damage to, or loss of, any confiscated items provided they have acted lawfully and reasonably.
-The legislation does not describe what must be done with the confiscated item and the behaviour policy should set this out.
+Confiscated items must be returned to parents/carers.

-- 2. Power to search without consent for 'prohibited items' including:
+- 1. When searching, always seek consent in the first instance.
+There is power to search without consent for 'prohibited items' including (see detailed guidance in appendix 7):

 - a.
 Knives and weapons

 - b.
 Alcohol

 - c.
 Illegal drugs

 - d.
 Stolen items

 - e.
-Tobacco and cigarette papers
+Tobacco, cigarette papers, vapes

 - f.
 Pornographic images

 - g.
 Any article that has been or is likely to be used to commit an offence, cause personal injury or damage to property

 - h.
-Any item banned by the school rules which has been identified in therules as an item which may be searched for
+Any item banned by the school rules which has been identified in the rules as an item which may be searched for

 Weapons and knives and extreme or child pornography must be handed to the Police.

-Otherwise it is for the teacher to decide if and when to return an item, or whether to dispose of it.
-Force CANNOT be used to search for these items
+Otherwise it is for the teacher to decide when to return an item.
+Staff will speak with headteacher or deputy headteacher if advice is needed.
+Force CANNOT be used to search for these items.